 - New credit: Too many accounts and hard inquiries in a short amount of time can show that you’re a risky borrower.
-Therefore, you should only apply for and open new accounts only when it’s necessary.
+Therefore, you should only apply for and open new accounts when it’s necessary.

 Not all personal loan lenders are created equal.
 Some may have more relaxed requirements than others, which is why it’s a good idea to shop around and explore all options.
 Your goal should be to find the best fit for your unique situation.
 If you have bad credit, rest assured there are lenders that may be willing to lend you money.

 If you come across accounts you don’t recognize, notice incorrect late payments or another mistake, you can dispute it.
 The process is free and the request can be made online, by phone or via mail.
-Disputing any errors and cleaning up your credit will increase your personal loan approval odds.
+Disputing any errors and cleaning up your credit can increase your personal loan approval odds.

-3. Pick up healthy financial habits
+Practice healthy financial habits

 To help boost your credit score, make sure you pay all of your bills on time, every time.
-If you’re worried you’ll forget, enroll in automated payments or set up calendar reminders on your phone.
+If you’re worried you’ll forget, enroll in automated payments or set calendar reminders on your phone.
 You should also keep your balances as low as possible, pay off debt and only open new accounts when you really need them.

-4. Lock down a steady job or source of income
+Lock down a steady job or source of income

-Lenders want to see that you have the funds to pay back the money you borrow.
+Lenders also want to see that you have the funds to pay back the money you borrow.
 So if you’re unemployed, they may question your ability to pay the money back.
 Before moving forward with a personal loan, make sure you have a steady job.

 If you are unable to work, you’ll need to show you have a consistent income source from government benefits, Social Security or retirement savings.
 In the event you don’t, your personal loan approval odds will go way down.

-A cosigner or joint applicant may also help
+Consider a cosigner or joint applicant

 In a perfect world, you’d have a high credit score and be able to get approved for any personal loan you apply for.
-If you’re already following credit best practices and you still can’t qualify for favorable terms, you may need a cosigner or joint applicant to help you secure the funds.
+If you’re already following the best credit practices and you still can’t qualify for favorable terms, you may need a cosigner or joint applicant to help secure the funds.
 When someone cosigns your loan, they’ll be on the hook for payments in case you default.